niloy2019/COVID-19-Website/README.md

 ## Description :
 *  This Website helps a patient a book for COVID-19 Test and book an admission to the Hospital.
-   If a Patient is having Symptoms given in Website they can Book an Appointment.
+   If a Patient is having Symptoms given in Website they can Book an Appointment.Depending on location of the patients, they will be assigned their nearby COIVD-19 Hospitals.

 *  This is an plane HTML,CSS,JavaScript Application.This Application uses local storage for login validation.
 No Databse conneectivity is there.